MicrosoftDocs/dataexplorer-docs/data-explorer/sample-app-generator-wizard.md

     :::image type="content" source="media/one-click-sample-app-generator/sample-app-generator-sdks.png" alt-text="Screenshot showing Sample app generator from SDKs & connectors tab.":::

-## One-click sample app generator wizard
+## Sample app generator wizard

-The one-click sample app generator wizard guides you through the one-click ingestion process.
+The sample app generator wizard guides you through the ingestion process.

 On the **Destination** tab, specify the destination cluster, database, and table and then select the programming language for your app.